 The judge will use the legal definition of negligence in order to determine whether the defendant is at fault for your bodily injuries and damages.
-In he legal sense, negligence means failing to exercise the level of caution that any reasonable person would have exercised in the same situation.
-For instance, in bad weather condition, failure to decrease speed and drive prudently, maintaining a safe distance from other vehicles represents negligent conduct.
+In the legal sense, negligence means failing to exercise the level of caution that any reasonable person would have exercised in the same situation.
+For instance, in bad weather conditions, failure to decrease speed, drive prudently, and maintain a safe distance from other vehicles represents negligent conduct.

 When it comes to taking a negligent driver to court for damages stemming from a car crash, you need to consider two key aspects: the statute of limitations and your ability to collect the award amount.